Admissions & Aid

 Non-refundable $50 application fee

 Part of each application is a non-refundable $50 fee, paid online within the online application.
+Attend one of our recruitment events to have the application fee waived.

 International Students: TOEFL